Azure-Samples/openai-end-to-end-baseline/README.md

 ### Publish the Chat front-end web app

 The baseline architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
-There are many benefits of using this approach, including eliminating file lock conflicts when deploying.
+This approach has many benefits, including eliminating file lock conflicts when deploying.

 > :bulb: Read through the next steps, but follow the guidance in the **Workaround** section.

 To use run from zip, you do the following:

 1. Create a [project zip package](https://learn.microsoft.com/azure/app-service/deploy-run-package#create-a-project-zip-package) which is a zip file of your project.
-1. Upload that zip file to a location that is accessible to your web site.
-This implementation uses private endpoints to securely connect to the storage account.
-The web app has a managed identity that is authorized to access the blob.
+1. Upload that zip file to a location accessible to your website.
+This implementation uses private endpoints to connect to the storage account securely.
+The web app has a managed identity authorized to access the blob.
 1. Set the environment variable `WEBSITE_RUN_FROM_PACKAGE` to the URL of the zip file.

 In a production environment, you would likely use a CI/CD pipeline to: